 Side B coverage of a directors and officers insurance policy is the component of the policy that will indemnify a company when such a claim arises.
 As mentioned, nine times out of ten a company will defend and indemnify a director or officer if a claim is filed.
 If a company indemnifies a director or officer once a claim is defended and damages paid, there are substantial costs associated that the company must cover.
 So where does that leave the company?
 This is where Side B of the Directors and Officers policy comes into play.

 Side B does not cover directors and officers personally.
 Side B covers the company if the company is picking up the tab for defense and damage costs associated with a suit brought against that company’s directors and officers.
 Side B coverage reimburses the company in this event.
 This is how a company gets made whole.

 Side C of a directors and officers insurance policy is the part of the policy known as ‘Entity Coverage’.
 For publicly traded companies this policy part is specifically designed to provide coverage against securities claims.
 The nature of such claims deal primarily with shareholder actions against the company based on movements of the stock price.

 An example of such an occurrence would be a drop in the stock price of a company due to a financial restatement.
-If an error in reporting of financials requires a restatement, this can have an immediate negative effect on the stock price of a company.
-Stockholders may view the company and its directors as accountable and file suit.
+An error in reporting of financials that requires a restatement can have an immediate negative effect on the stock price of a company.
+Stockholders may view the company and its directors accountable and file suit.
 Because the nature of such actions is predicated on the drop in the value of the company stock, Part C of the D&O coverage would be applicable toward defense costs and damages the company may be liable for.

 Side C coverage provides entity coverage for privately held companies as well.
 The primary difference between coverage for a private company versus a publicly traded one is that Side C coverage will be broader considering it is not typically contingent on a securities claim.